java licensing

 When Oracle writes that Java is free, what does it mean?

-When Oracle mentions that Java is free, they refer to OpenJDK and Java 17, which are available without cost under certain conditions, primarily for general use and development without the need for security updates after their public updates end.
+When Oracle mentions that Java is free, it refers to OpenJDK and Java 17, which are available without cost under certain conditions.
+They are primarily for general use and development without security updates after their public updates end.
+Read more about which Java versions are free.

 If we have Java 6, do we need a license?

 Yes, you most likely need a license for Java 6.
-To ensure compliance, reviewing the specific licensing agreement applicable to that version, typically the Binary Code License (BCL) is important.
+To ensure compliance, it is important to review the specific licensing agreement applicable to that version, typically the Binary Code License (BCL).

 We have Java 7.
 Do we need a license?